isomerpages/sportsg-corp/_singapore-sport-institute/High Performance Sports/High Performance Planning.md

 Consideration for High-Performance Sports pathway support is based on the athlete’s profile / potential to achieve at the Major games or its equivalent.
 Performance is assessed based on the athlete’s holistic achievement profile and not on just a single point of achievement during the assessment period.

-**Sport Excellence Scholarship and Sport Excellence Potential Programmes**
+**Sport Excellence Scholarship (*spex*Scholarship) and Sport Excellence Potential (*spex*Potential) Programmes **

-The Sport Excellence Scholarship (*spex*Scholarship) and the Sport Excellence Potential (*spex*Potential) programmes provide an enhanced level of support for athletes within the High Performance Sports (HPS) pathway.
+The *spex*Scholarship and the *spex*Potential programmes provide an enhanced level of support for athletes within the High Performance Sports (HPS) pathway.
 These include both financial and programmatic support to prepare athletes to excel at the Major Games.
 In addition to developing athletes' sporting potential, both programmes will also assist athletes in their education, career, and personal development.

 Ultimately, we aim to develop athletes to take on leadership roles in their respective communities, serving as role models for Singapore's youth.

 **Nominations**

 Each year, the *spex*Scholarship is open to nominations by any NSA.
-For FY 2024, the nomination period is from 1 September to 20 October 2023.
+For FY 2025, the nomination period is from 16 September 2024 to 16 October 2024.

 **Submission Guidelines:**

-Please download and read all files carefully before submission.
+Please read the Singapore High Performance Sport Handbook carefully, more detail is shared in the circulati

 Incomplete and/or self-nominations will not be considered.

 [2024 HPS handbook](/files/Our%20Work/Singapore%20Sports%20Institute/High%20Performance%20Planning/2024singapore%20high%20performance%20sports%20handbook%20version10%20.pdf)